Ömer Faruk Beyaz: Club career

 On 31 August 2018, Beyaz signed a professional contract with Fenerbahçe.
 He made his professional debut with Fenerbahçe in a 3–1 Turkish Cup loss to Trabzonspor on 16 June 2020, at the age of 16.

 On 14 April 2021, Beyaz signed a professional contract with VfB Stuttgart.
-On 27 July 2022, he was loaned to Magdeburg.
+On 27 July 2022, he was loaned to 1.
+FC Magdeburg.
 The loan was terminated early on 2 January 2023.

+On 1 August 2023, Beyaz signed for Süper Lig club Hatayspor on a season-long loan deal with the option to make the move permanent.

+On 30 August 2024, the contract between Beyaz and VfB Stuttgart was terminated by mutual consent.

+On 4 September 2024, Beyaz returned to Turkey and signed a three-year contract with Başakşehir.